Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 The Eufy Omni C28 robot vacuum navigating through a Vacuum Wars obstacle avoidance test area with common household objects spread across a hardwood floor.

-The Eufy Omni C28 uses LiDAR and line-laser obstacle detection to navigate around common household objects, though its obstacle avoidance performance was slightly below average compared to premium AI camera-based systems in our testing. © Vacuum Wars
+The Eufy Omni C28 uses LiDAR and line-laser obstacle detection to navigate around common household objects. © Vacuum Wars

 Pet Performance (Eufy Omni C28: 4.43 vs Avg: 3.42)